Reopen for Public Worship but not normal yet

 Numbers will be limited at these Masses.
 The ‘Sunday Obligation’ normally applies to Christians, meaning we should be at Mass every Sunday.
 This has not been restored yet but it would still be wonderful for you to come to Mass as much as possible.
 I don’t want to try to arrange certain people coming to this or that Mass but I hope you will be patient if you’re not able to enter because we’re full.
 One thing that will help is for you to come before the Mass begins so you can get settled in.
 Places will be marked in Church and you can sit with members of your household but not other people.
 Please maintain social distancing.

-Funerals and Weddings can now happen in both churches, with the same restrictions as for other services.
+Baptisms, Funerals and Weddings can now happen in both churches, with a limit of thirty people attending.

 You can now make your Confession.
 Arrange with Fr Morris or Fr Beer and you’ll meet in a locked church so that social distancing will be maintained with the seal of the confessional ensuring confidentiality.

-Please arrive before Mass begins as this will help things move smoothly – and it’s much better for your spiritual life too.
-An Office (Morning, Midday or Evening Prayer) will be said by the clergy for you to listen to for thirty minutes before every Mass after Monday 6th.
+The clergy will continue to say the Offices (Morning and Evening Prayer).
 Books will not be provided for you as these can spread the disease but bring your own or listen and calmly unite yourselves to the prayers being said by the clergy.

 It would be good to have a welcomer and a reader for all the Masses arranged in advance.
 The welcomer would arrive 30 minutes before and try to help people to find seats efficiently.
 If the churches become full the welcomer will the need to tell people arriving that there is no room.
 The reader would read the First Reading and the Psalm at Mass.
-Do let Fr Rimmer know if you can help with this: email@example.com and 020 8808 6644.
+Do let Fr Morris know on email@example.com or 020 8808 6644.

 There will be no collections at the Mass.
 Your giving and donations can be left in the shrine boxes and donation boxes or through the letter box of the Parish Office.
 Electronic banking is the easiest way to do this too: St Mary’s Parochial Church Council (PCC) Barclays Account Number 90796212, Sort Code 20-53-00.